smaspe/smaspe.github.io/about.md

 permalink: /about/
 ---

 More things later.
-Namely, porting the old articles from [the old blog](https://smaspe.wordpress.com)(!)
+Probably a short bio, certainly my resumé in French and English.